Kindle / Remarkable E-book Compatibility

 Morning in Spring: AI Inspiration & Workflow

-I've been having a blast using my computer to randomly generate images.
+I've been having a blast using my computer to generate random images.
 A new use I've found for "AI art" is as a source of inspiration.
 About a week ago I went down a rabbit hole that ended up with me learning a bunch of other tools so that I could execute an idea that I wouldn't have had otherwise.

 California, Spring 2023